Nazek-Altayeb/kush-library/README.md

 * The performance of same pages have been validated by lighthouse (dev tools validator).
 * Style sheet is validated by using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input).

-### Testing User Stories from User Experience (UX)

--  User wants to easily figure out what is the main purpose of the site .

-    * When launching the main page, zoom in image of shelves full of books lands in, besides a navigation bar in the top of the page indicates what else is in the website.
-    * The user has the ability to watch video expressing the history of libraries, also the location map below helps the use to locate us on site.

--  User wants to be able to easily be able to navigate throughout the site to find content.

-    * The site provides two navigation bars, clearly declare where each link ends, the Header and the Footer for the three pages is the same.
-    * The Header navbar navigates between the Gallery and Contact us Pages besides the Home Page, the footer is designed to navigate between four social media portals.
-    * On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

 ### Further Testing
 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX ...etc.
 -   A large amount of testing was done to ensure that all pages were linking correctly.
 -   Colleagues  were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Fixed Bugs
-- Space between sections in the Home page breaks in small devices, problem was fixed after adding bootstrap class 'container-fluid' in each section.
+- Space between sections in the Home page breaks in small devices, problem was fixed after using bootstrap library.
-- Cards in the Gallery page were not looking the same, this is fixed later by the use of twelve column system and some css custom classes.
+- Cards spaces in the Gallery page were not looking the same, this is fixed later by the use of Grid system and some css custom classes.

 # Deployment